kairichard/kairichardkoenig.de/content/about/work/paesslerag/team-mgr.md

 Pioneered Innovation Management and developed multiple DevOps product ideas using Design Thinking and Design Sprints.
 Evangelized the company on numerous events as attendee and speaker at [DevOps Camp](https://twitter.com/DrSlow/status/1014203485108228096) and Webweek, making the company more visible to the community and potential candidates.
 Coled the introduction of companywide OKRs forming a tag-team and coordinating “war-rooms”.

-**Tools:** Python, Javascript, Gitlab CI/CD, docker, Kubernetes, Cloudflare, statsd, Redis, HA-Proxy, Django, Percona, Buildbot, Jenkins, Ansible, AWS Lambda, Travis Ci, MySQL
+**Tools:** Python, Javascript, Gitlab CI/CD, docker, Kubernetes, Cloudflare, statsd, Redis, HA-Proxy, Django, Percona, Buildbot, Jenkins, Ansible, AWS Lambda, Travis Ci, MySQL, Jira, Confluence